message/iata/PH.md

 - passengers with diplomatic or official passports and their family members;
 - passengers who only transited through Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, South Africa, Switzerland or Zimbabwe.
 3. Nationals of Philippines arriving from Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, South Africa, Switzerland or Zimbabwe, must enter the Philippines via Angeles city (CRK) or Manila (MNL)
-4. Effective 6 December 2021, passengers arriving from a country other than Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, South Africa, Switzerland or Zimbabwe, must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+4. Passengers arriving from a country other than Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, South Africa, Switzerland or Zimbabwe, must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 5. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of the Philippines;